davidwisch/physicscode/site/examples/basic_compiling.markdown

 <div class="to-top"><a href="#top">(Top of Page)</a></div>
 <div style="clear: both;"></div>

-Python programs are not compiled, they're *interpreted*.
+Python programs are not actually compiled, they're *interpreted*.
 This means that you can simply run the same file that you write code in.
 Here's an example of Python:

 {% highlight python %}
 {% file python/basic_running.py %}
 {% endhighlight %}

-Simply placing that text in a file and running it with:
+Simply placing that text in a file and running it with the command:

 {% highlight bash %}
 python basic_running.py
 {% endhighlight %}

-will produce the output "Hello World!"... no compiling needed..
+will produce the output "Hello World!"...no compiling needed..

 <a name="cpp"></a>
 ## C++